iAM-AMR/sawmill/README.md

 Nope, just try both.

 #### I made changes to the code in RStudio and saved them.
-When I run the pipeline, it behaves as though I never made the changes.
+When I run the pipeline, it behaves as though the changes were never made.
 What am I doing wrong?

 The package needs to be re-loaded using RStudio's *Install and Restart* feature in the *Build* tab to ensure your changes take effect.